 Published by mypbbooks

-I was educated in Catholic schools and spent 6 years at the Petit Seminaire College Saint-Martial, a Jesuit seminary in Port-au-Prince.
+I was educated in Catholic schools and spent 6 years at the Petit Seminaire College Saint-Martial, a Jesuit seminary.
 I am a twice Ordained minister from the Open Ministry Church, and the Universal Life Church The Monastery.
 I am not religious or an atheist, I enjoy spirituality.
 Religion, politics and gardening (not necessarily in that order) are my favorite subjects of conversation.
 Other areas of interest include: Human diversity, criminal and constitutional law (graduated from the police academy CCJST), Africa, ancient history, slavery, automotive technology and research at the GM training Center (Tech I and III), Chrysler Technical Training (BE and T-121).
 View all posts by mypbbooks